Please note; These are for League members only.

 Links To SDRs:

-Another benefit of belonging to the NZRDXL is use of 2 x 4-channel KiwiSDR receivers located in an excellent receive location at Russell in the Bay of Islands.
+Another benefit of belonging to the NZRDXL is use of a 4-channel KiwiSDR receiver located in an excellent receive location at Mangawhai in Northland.
+We have recently deactivated an SDR ar Russell in the Bay of Islands and hope to have it back up and running at a new location soon.
 NZ Radio DX League members can obtain the password by sending an e-mail to email@example.com.

 We must acknowledge the gracious offer by Peter Mott to co-site the SDR at his residence and also the team from KiwiSDR who have provided Peter one SDR free of charge.
+We also thank Bill Marsh in Blenheim for temporarily hosting SDR2 ahead of its long-term relocation.
 NZ Radio DX League members can obtain the password by sending an e-mail to firstname.lastname@example.org.